Tuesday, May 10, 2016

 A group picture at the end of the hike.

-The grandkids wanted to explore the cascading waterfall at TVA.
-As we were walking along the banks of the Tennessee River we saw many birds.
-We could see the TVA Dam, the Marriott Hotel River Heritage Park, and The tower 380 Degrees Restaurant.
+The grandkids wanted to explore the TVA Waterfall.
+As we were walking along the banks of the Tennessee River, we saw many birds.
+We could see the TVA Dam, the Marriott Hotel, River Heritage Park, and the Tower 380 Degrees Restaurant

 Standing on the banks of the river